Canada's Fission Uranium agrees to buy Alpha Minerals

-(Reuters) - Canadian uranium exploration company Fission Uranium Corp FCU.V said on Tuesday that it agreed to buy Alpha Minerals Inc (AMW.V) in a deal worth about C$185 million ($176 million) in stock, giving Fission full control of a promising uranium deposit.
+Sept 3 (Reuters) - Canadian uranium exploration company Fission Uranium Corp said on Tuesday that it agreed to buy Alpha Minerals Inc in a deal worth about C$185 million ($176 million) in stock, giving Fission full control of a promising uranium deposit.

 Fission said it planned to acquire Alpha and its 50 percent interest in the Patterson Lake South uranium project in northern Saskatchewan by offering 5.725 shares of Fission for each Alpha share, upping its previous offer of 5.3 shares.